I Noah Guy…

 Then wake the next day full of dread

-In fear of that which lay ahead
+To fear the year which lay ahead

 Stone Pillow